 The Company 1997 Stock Option Plan was adopted by Old VASCO, the Company's sole stockholder at the time of such approval.
 The Company 1997 Stock Option Plan will remain in effect until terminated by the Company Board of Directors or a committee appointed by the Company Board of Directors to administer the plan (the "Committee"), which has exclusive authority to make awards under the Company 1997 Stock Option Plan and all interpretations and determinations affecting the Company 1997 Stock Option Plan.
+Participation in the Company 1997 Stock Option Plan.
+Participation in the Company 1997 Stock Option Plan.
 Participation in the Company 1997 Stock Option Plan is limited to officers, directors, employees, consultants and advisers of the Company and its subsidiaries who are selected from time to time by the Committee.
 Participants in the Company 1997 Stock Option Plan may also participate in other incentive plans of the Company.
 The Company 1997 Stock Option Plan provides for the grant of either ISOs or non-qualified stock options for tax purposes.